New Boiler Replacement and Installation Guide

 Our network of HomeServe Gas Safe registered engineers are able to provide you with the full range of domestic heating services including boiler fitting.
 You can find all of our locations on our locations page.

-*Credit is subject to status, affordability assessment and credit checks.
-Interest-free credit is available over 2 years on all boiler makes.
+*Credit is subject to application, financial circumstances and borrowing history.
 Interest-free credit is available over 2 years on selected boiler makes.
 Interest-free credit is not available on the following boilers, unless taken with a system swap (combi-conventional or conventional-combi): Ideal Logic Combi 24 and 30, Ideal Logic Heat 12, 15, 18, 24.
 Terms and conditions apply.
 Credit is also available across 36-120 months at 9.9% APR.
-Finance can be taken out with or without deposit and capital payments can be made at any time to reduce your loan.
+Finance can be taken out with or without deposit.

 ***Barclays Partner Finance is a trading name of Clydesdale Financial Services Limited, a member of the Barclays Group.
 Clydesdale Financial Services Limited is authorised and regulated by the Financial Conduct Authority (Financial Services Register number: 311753).
 Registered in England.
 Registered No: 2901725.
 Registered Office: 1 Churchill Place, London E14 5HP.